Best Energy Efficient Mortgage Programs

 - The VA EEM Program is available to eligible active and retired military personnel that qualify for a VA Home Loan

 - Property Assessed Clean Energy (PACE) loans enable you to finance 100% of the cost of energy efficient property improvements through a loan that is attached to the property as opposed to the borrower

 - When you obtain a PACE loan, a new assessment is added to your property and you pay the assessment when you pay your property taxes.
 Because the loan is attached to property it may transfer to the new owner if you sell your home

 - PACE loans work differently than other EEM programs.
 Instead of going to a traditional lender such as a bank, to get a PACE loan you go to a program provider

 - PACE loans are currently only available to homeowners in a small number of states

 Making energy efficient improvements to your home can also yield meaningful financial benefits.
-Homeowners benefit from lower utility costs, potential tax credits and utility rebates for installing energy-efficient appliances and an increase in property value.
+Homeowners benefit from lower utility costs, potential tax credits and utility rebates for installing energy efficient appliances and an increase in property value.
 Plus the improvements typically lower emissions and reduce energy or water consumption which is positive for the environment.
-Examples of energy or water efficient home improvements include solar energy systems; wind energy systems; hot water heaters; new windows and doors; new heating, ventilation or air conditioning (HVAC) units; new roofs; new toilets, showers or faucets; new insulation or ducts; and, general weather-proofing or weatherization projects.
+Examples of energy and water efficient home improvements include solar energy systems; wind energy systems; hot water heaters; new windows and doors; new heating, ventilation or air conditioning (HVAC) units; new roofs; new toilets, showers or faucets; new insulation or ducts; and, general weather-proofing or weatherization projects.